AndKac600224/Data-Science-and-Analysis/titanic_analysis/README.md

 This project contains a complete data analysis project focused on the Titanic passenger dataset.
 It demonstrates data preprocessing, exploratory data analysis (EDA), statistical methods, and visualizations using the R programming language.

 The project was originally created as an academic assignment and now serves as part of a broader Data Science portfolio.
-This was one of my first projects (done at the begginingof studies) and it presents my first steps in Data Science.
+This was one of my first projects (done at the beggining of studies) and it presents my first steps in Data Science.

 ---